Rotate all pages in a file by 180 degrees

 If you only want to generate PDFs and not read or modify them, consider reportlab (a “write-only” PDF generator).

 Unlike similar Python libraries such as PyPDF2 and pdfrw, pikepdf is not pure Python.
-Both were designed prior to Python wheels which has made Python extension libraries much easier to work with.
+These libraries were designed prior to Python wheels which has made Python extension libraries much easier to work with.
 By leveraging the existing mature code base of QPDF, despite being new, pikepdf is already more capable than both in many respects – for example, it can read compress object streams, repair damaged PDFs in many cases, and linearize PDFs.
 Unlike those libraries, it’s not pure Python: it is impure and proud of it.

 pikepdf is used by the same author’s OCRmyPDF to inspect input PDFs, graft the generated OCR layers on to page content, and output PDFs.
 Its code contains several practical examples, particular in optimize.py. pikepdf is also used in its test suite.

 - PDF split, merge, and document assembly